chainer/chainer/examples/seq2seq/README.md

 # Sequence-to-sequnce learning example for machine translation

 This is a minimal example of sequence-to-sequence learning.
-Sequence-to-sequence learning model is a conversion model from a sequence to a sequence.
-You can regard many tasks in natural language processing field as this type of task, such as machine translation, dialogue and summarization.
+Sequence-to-sequence is a learning model that converts an input sequence into an output sequence.
+You can regard many tasks in the natural language processing field as this type of task, such as machine translation, dialogue and summarization.

-This example sciprt is simplest one.
-An input sequence is processed by a stacked LSTM-RNN and it is encoded as a fixed-size of vector.
-And the an output sequence is also processed by another stacked LSTM-RNN.
-In decoding time, an output sequence is generated in argmax fashion.
+In this simple example script, an input sequence is processed by a stacked LSTM-RNN and it is encoded as a fixed-size vector.
+The output sequence is also processed by another stacked LSTM-RNN.
+At decoding time, an output sequence is generated using argmax.

 ## Dataset format